architect/arc.codes/src/shared/en/aws/guides-http.md

 We'll do this with AWS Lambdas - small functions that trigger when their URL is hit.
 You can think of lambdas as the equivaleny of 'routes' in traditional web apps.

 AWS Lambdas are accessed via API Gateway, but `.arc` abstracts API Gateway and Lambda configuration and provisioning.
-Additionally, `@architect/functions` (optionally) adds useful tools for working with HTTP.

 Given the following example `.arc` file: